CtrlK

 Progressive Disclosure

-The skill references parent skill 'databricks-core' and 'databricks-apps' skill appropriately, but the Schema Permissions section is very detailed and could be split into a separate reference file.
-The content is well-organized with clear headers, but the inline depth of the 'What's Next' section (especially the permissions discussion) makes the skill longer than ideal for an overview document.
+The skill references a parent `databricks-core` skill and a `databricks-apps` skill appropriately, but the Schema Permissions section is quite lengthy and could be split into a separate reference file.
+The content is well-structured with headers but some sections (especially 'What's Next') inline substantial detail that could benefit from being in separate files.

 2 / 3